French Equal Opportunities and Anti-Discrimination Commission

-The French Equal Opportunities and Anti-Discrimination Commission (French Haute autorité de lutte contre les discriminations et pour l'égalité or HALDE) is a French "independent administrative authority" which "has the right to judge all discrimination, direct or indirect, that is prohibited by law or an international agreement to which France is a signatory."
+The French Equal Opportunities and Anti-Discrimination Commission (French Haute autorité de lutte contre les discriminations et pour l'égalité or HALDE) was a French "independent administrative authority" which "has the right to judge all discrimination, direct or indirect, that is prohibited by law or an international agreement to which France is a signatory."

-HALDE was created by law n° 2004-1486 on 30 December 2004, published in the Journal officiel on 31 December 2004.
+HALDE was created by law n° 2004–1486 on 30 December 2004, published in the Journal officiel on 31 December 2004, and dissolved in 2011 with its mission transferred to the Defender of Rights.

 Composition

-HALDE has twelve members who are appointed by the French President for five-year terms.
-They can neither be expelled from their posts nor reappointed at the end of them.
+HALDE had twelve members who were appointed by the French President for five-year terms.
+They could neither be expelled from their posts nor reappointed at the end of them.

-New members are added every thirty months, with five members being removed at this time (the president of HALDE stays, however).
+New members were added every thirty months, with five members being removed at this time (the president of HALDE stays, however).
 Thus, five of the first members were limited to 30 month-terms.
-These five will be selected randomly at HALDE's first meeting.
+These five were be selected randomly at HALDE's first meeting.

-HALDE's members are chosen according to the following allotment:
+HALDE's members were chosen according to the following allotment: